-The Convention provides for a conference of States Parties to be held to review the operation and implementation of the Convention (Art.
+The Convention provides for a conference of States Parties to be held to review the operation of the Convention (Art.
 XII).
-This Review Conference has in fact met at regular intervals since 1980 (currently every five adopted years), and has recommendations (in the form of Declarations) promoting the application and the effectiveness of the Convention.
-Since 2003 these have been supplemented each year by a Meeting of Experts and subsequent Meeting of States Parties.
+This Review Conference has in fact met at regular intervals since 1980, and has adopted recommendations (in the form of Final Declarations) aimed at promoting the application and the effectiveness of the Convention.

-The Declarations adopted during the Conferences indicate the way in which the States Parties interpret the provisions of the Convention.
+The Declarations indicate the way in which the States Parties interpret the provisions of the Convention.
 The States are also requested to supply information pertaining to compliance with Articles I to III, and to participate in the mechanisms for implementation of certain provisions of the Convention, especially Articles V and X.

-These confidence-building measures (CBM) require the States Parties to:
+These confidence-building measures require the States Parties to